juancolacelli/juancolacelli.com/content/about/index.en.md

 ## Support me

-If you like my work, please consider becoming a [Patreon member](https://patreon.com/juancolacelli)
+If you like my work, please :pray: consider becoming a [Patreon member](https://patreon.com/juancolacelli)